SUPER BOWL + FRITO LAY + LINCOLN DURHAM

 🏈From Confetti to Kickoff: How Lincoln Durham Brought Super Bowl Signage to Life in 3D

-When TracyLocke and Frito-Lay needed editable Super Bowl signage, they turned to Lincoln Durham’s 3D expertise.
+When Frito-Lay needed editable Super Bowl signage, they turned to Lincoln Durham’s 3D expertise.
 He crafted blank snack bags and cans in Cinema 4D, designed for easy reskinning while maintaining a photorealistic finish, making them versatile for multiple campaign versions.

 To enhance realism, Lincoln used a particle emitter to simulate falling confetti, strategically placing hidden collider objects so the packaging stayed clear and legible.
 He also tapped into Cinema 4D’s Hair System to create true-to-life grass, working from a football field texture map for added authenticity.